karunsh1/SoenBigDataLogAnalysis/README.md

 Step 3 : Run the command in the following format :
          $ ./log_analyzer -q <i> <dir1> <dir2>

+Note : For question 9,if the output directory already exists,then first remove that directory from home/user/

 IV.
 Source Files:
 ===========================================
 Java files for Q1 - Q9: